 The shredded chicken has the pasty texture of ground meat, with only a few noticeable chunks.
 It has the standard flavors you’d expect out of a Taco Bell menu item: taco seasoning, generic non-spicy spices, and way too much salt.

 We have to say, the corn tortilla is incredibly crisp!
 It was crunchy in a way that was satisfying, to say the least – how Taco Bell managed to pin-point that perfect level of crisp crunch in this dish must be a closely guarded secret.
 It gave the mushy chicken a much needed compliment to bring a bite of this from “meh” to “actually pretty enjoyable”.
 That said, the corn tortilla didn’t really add much flavor.
 Compared to what you would get out of a homemade taquito, this is bland.

-The nacho cheese dip is disgusting and plasticky as always, which appeals to Blue on a level unparalleled.
+The nacho cheese dip is disgusting and plasticky as always, which appeals to Warden on a level unparalleled.
 The tacos definitely need to be dipped in cheese for a more balanced flavor, since the chicken is kind of sweet.
 We didn’t get to try any of the other dips, as the two-pack only comes with one container of sauce, so we can’t vouch for the tastiness of the new Spicy Ranch.